pabaq/CarND-Behavioral-Cloning/README.md

 - V10: However, on the jungle track, using only the center camera and augmentation is not sufficient.
 - V11: It is necessary to preprocess the data.
 This lets the network focus onto the road, and reduces the distraction by the surroundings.
-- V13: Training the network with the parameters that were succesful on the jungle track but now using the data of both tracks, sufficies to master the lake track.
+- V13: Training the network with the parameters that were successful on the jungle track but now using the data of both tracks, suffices to master the lake track.
 However, since the lake track is less curvy, the network "loses" some of its aggressive steering capabilities learned on the jungle track.
 - V14: Using all three cameras with the same probability, increases the steering variation and improves the networks driving.
 However it is still not sufficient to master the sharp curves of the jungle track.